GizmoBricks/storing_data_on_mindstorms_and_spike_legacy/README.md

 and stored in the Hub.

 A MicroPython file is a binary file.
-More importantly, as it's a precompiled file, its content will differ from the original file.
+More importantly, as it's a pre-compiled file, its content will differ from the original file.